theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-3.md

   - logic
 subjects:
   - dev
 description: Hugo is well known for building pages!
 But do you know it's also great at structuring and manipulation data?
-In this article we cover challenging data transformation in Hugo wrapped in a "transforming" partial.
-Plus a little bit of GetRemote to make it fun!
+In this final article we level up to achieve advanced data transformations!
 ---

 ## Transform!